rd-alliance/metadata-directory/standards/pdbx-mmcif.md

 description: |
  Protein Data Bank archive (PDB) is the single worldwide archival repository of information about the 3D structures of proteins, nucleic acids, and complex assemblies.
 The Worldwide PDB (wwPDB) organization manages the PDB archive and ensures that the PDB is freely and publicly available to the global community.
-The PDB Exchange Dictionary is used by the Worldwide Protein Data Bank (wwPDB) to define data content for depositon, annotation and archiving of PDB entries.
+The PDB Exchange Dictionary (PDBx) is used by the Worldwide Protein Data Bank (wwPDB) to define data content for deposition, annotation and archiving of PDB entries.
+PDBx incorporates the community standard metadata representation, the Macromolecular Crystallographic Information
+ Framework (mmCIF),  orginally developed under the auspices of the International Union of Crystallography (IUCr).
+ PDBx has been extended by the wwPDB  to include descriptions of other experimental methods that produce 3D macromolecular structure  models such as Nuclear Magnetic Resonance Spectroscopy, 3D Electron Microscopy and Tomography.
 # The following are constants: do not modify
 layout: standard
 type: standard